The Misfit doesn't get it. He just doesn't understand why he's been punished the way he has for what he did. In his own words,

 "Does it seem right to you, lady, that one is punished a heap and another ain't punished at all?"
 (130)

 The Misfit victimizes himself here: he was made to suffer greatly for a reason he doesn't understand.
 But the tricky thing is, he also never denies committing a crime, and he never denies that the papers are evidence that he committed a crime.
-In short, he refuses to admit he was put in by mistake.
+In short, he refuses to say he was put away by mistake.
 It even sounds from the first of those two passages as if he knows he did something wrong.
 He just doesn't know what it was, or why he was punished.

 A further problem here, though, is that although he claims not to have seen "the papers," he does say that a doctor at the prison told him he'd killed his father.
 And he does deny doing that.